Hive-type polytopes for quiver multiplicities and the membership problem for quiver moment cones: Background on Quiver Invariant Theory

 \item $\p_{\sigma}$ can be described by a combinatorial linear program $A\mathbf{x} \leq \mathbf{b}$, where $A$ does not depend on $\sigma$, and the coordinates of $\mathbf{b}$ are homogeneous linear forms in the coordinates of $\sigma$.
 (This latter condition implies that $r\p_\sigma=\p_{r \sigma}$ for any positive integer $r$.) \end{enumerate} \end{problem}

-The polytopal problem for quiver semi-invariants seems to be very difficult in general.
-There are only a few examples of quivers in the literature where Problem \ref{poly-prob-quiver-semi-inv} has been solved; see \cite{CDW}, \cite{CC1}, \cite{CC2}, \cite{Col20}, and \cite{DW1}.
-All these examples rely on Knutson-Tao's hive model \cite{KT} for Littlewood-Richardson coefficients.
-In this paper, we solve Problem \ref{poly-prob-quiver-semi-inv} for $n$-complete bipartite quivers and their flag-extensions by using quiver exceptional sequences to embed these quivers into other quivers and then compute the dimensions of the weight spaces of semi-invariants for those quivers (see the quiver $\river$ defined in Section \ref{qes-embedding-sec}).
-Directly computing dimensions of weight spaces of semi-invariants for these quivers without embedding is, in general, very difficult to do and leads to very complicated formulas (see Remark \ref{rmk-direct-compute-vs-river-quiver}).
+The polytopal problem for quiver semi-invariants, where the emphasis is on explicit, combinatorial polytopes, seems to be very difficult in general.
+There are only a few explicit examples of quivers in the literature where Problem \ref{poly-prob-quiver-semi-inv} has been solved; see \cite{CDW}, \cite{CC1}, \cite{CC2}, \cite{Col20}, and \cite{DW1}.
+All of these examples rely on Knutson-Tao's hive model for Littlewood-Richardson coefficients.
+In this paper, we solve Problem \ref{poly-prob-quiver-semi-inv} for $n$-complete bipartite quivers and their flag-extensions by using quiver exceptional sequences to embed these quivers into other quivers and then computing the dimensions of the weight spaces of semi-invariants for those quivers (see the quiver $\river$ defined in Section \ref{qes-embedding-sec}).
+Directly computing dimensions of weight spaces of semi-invariants for these quivers without embedding leads to very complicated formulas (see Remark \ref{rmk-direct-compute-vs-river-quiver}).

+\begin{rmk} As a ``\emph{straightforward variant of their [our] construction}", Vergne and Walter introduced in \cite{Ver-Wal-2023} polytopes whose numbers of lattice points are the dimensions of weight spaces of semi-invariants for general acyclic quivers.
+While it seems difficult to find explicit, geometric descriptions of these polytopes, their existence allows the authors of \emph{loc. cit.} to prove that the membership problem for $\Delta(Q, \beta)$ can be solved in strongly polynomial time for acyclic quivers $Q$.

+On the other hand, in the general context of Geometric Complexity Theory, given a decision problem, it is not enough to find strongly polynomial time algorithms that are just efficient in theory (see \cite[pages 106-107]{MNS}).
+It is important to find simple, combinatorial algorithms that run in strongly polynomial time and do not depend on linear programming (or other complicated numerical procedures).
+Our polytopes $\p_{\unlm}$, available for $n$-complete bipartite quivers $\Q$, are explicit and can be geometrically visualized (see $(\ref{our-polytope-pic})$ and Definition \ref{defn-our-polytope}).
+This opens up the possibility of finding algorithms to test membership in $\Delta(\Q, \beta)$ in the same vein as the max-flow polynomial time algorithm found by B{\"u}rgisser and Ikenmeyer in \cite{BI}. \end{rmk}

 The notion of a semi-stable quiver representation, introduced by King \cite{K} in the context of moduli spaces of quiver representations, plays a key role in understanding the positivity of the dimensions of weight spaces of semi-invariants.